• Skip to main content

 • white vinegar

-• thickened cream ( or heavy cream/whipping cream)
+• thickened cream (heavy cream)

 • passionfruit.